CTzatzakis/C_plus_plus_Sample_Code/README.md

 ## Audience

 This is designed for people who want to learn C++ Programming Language or refresh basic knowledge.
-This C++ tutorial is a comprehensive guide on how to get started with C++.
+This tutorial is populated with evaluation exercises and examples for some of many aspects of C++ Programming language.

 ### Prerequisites